 #6 – There are different types of flood coverage

 All flood insurance policies are not created equal.
 The most common types are building coverage and contents coverage.
 Building coverage is more concerned with protecting the structural elements of your home: walls, roofing, flooring, HVAC, electrical systems, and the like.
 Contents coverage insures items inside your home like furniture, valuables, and appliances.
-Carefully consider what parts of your home would be the most difficult to replace before deciding on a flood insurance policy.
+It’s important to carefully consider what parts of your home would be the most difficult to replace before deciding on a flood insurance policy.

 #7 – Don’t wait

-Be aware that flood insurance policies take 30 days to go into effect.
-If you buy it on June 1, you be covered starting July 1.
-Don’t put it off until the big storm of the year is a week away—get it now!
-You can’t put a price tag on peace of mind, especially when the storm surge starts rising.
+Be aware: There is typically a 30-day waiting period from the time of policy application and payment to the policy effective date.
+If you purchase your policy on June 1st, you will be covered starting July 1st.
+Don’t put it off until the big storm of the year is a week away– get it now!
+Peace of mind, especially when a storm surge starts rising, is priceless.

 Having flood insurance will keep your home safe and let you rest easy knowing that you’re prepared with whatever Florida weather throws at you.
 For more information on flood insurance and living in a flood zone, contact one of our Showcase team members.
 We’ll be happy to answer any questions you might have on keeping your home safe and dry.